emiljapelt/seplin/documentation/StatementsAndDeclarations.md

 ## Assign
 **Syntax:** _variable_name_ := [_expression_](Expressions.md) ;
 <br>
 **Explaination:** Assign a new value to a variable.
 If the assignment operator is prefixed with an operator, it behaves differently.
+The '&'-operator will assign the expression to another value, and then do assignment with this variable, essentially lifting the expression to the heap.
 <br>
 **Examples:**
 ```